retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ### Generating citekeys

-The full list of functions (extract data from your reference into your citekey) and filters (change the extracted data) is:
+To generate your citekeys, you use a pattern composed of functions and filters.
+Broadly, functions grab text from your item, and filters transform that text.
+The full list of functions and filters is:

 #### Functions